ShuttleworthFoundation/shuttleworthfoundation.org/_fellows/jenny-molloy.md

 current: true
 project:
   name: "Jenny Molloy"
-  summary: "Building and open and sustainable bioeconomy"
+  summary: "Building an open and sustainable bioeconomy"
   description: "The goal of this project is to explore an open framework for an equitable bioeconomy."
 links:
   - type: web